Table of Contents

 Reaction Rate

-- The amount of product formed per unit time.
+- The amount of product formed per unit time or change in product concentration per unit time.

-- Affected by temperature (rate doubles or halves with every 10°C change).
+- Affected by temperature: Rate doubles or becomes half with every 10°C change.

 - Enzyme-catalyzed reactions are much faster than uncatalyzed ones.